Sarkaru Vaari Paata Movie Review: Mahesh Babu Shines In This Exhilarating Action Entertainer

 Introduction

-The day of their dreams has finally dawned upon the fans of Superstar Mahesh Babu, who are waiting with bated breaths for the release of Sarkaru Vaari Paata; to experience the Superstar on the silver screen almost after two years.
-The movie has been raving reviews and there is no keeping them calm.
-Living up to the expectations and hype, Sarkaru Vaari Paata is making the right noise at the Box Office.
+The day of their dreams has finally dawned upon the fans of Superstar Mahesh Babu, who were waiting with bated breath for the release of Sarkaru Vaari Paata; to experience the Superstar on the silver screen almost after two years.
+The movie has been getting rave reviews and there is no keeping them calm.
+Living up to the expectations and hype, Sarkaru Vaari Paata is making the right noise at the box office.

-The story begins with Mahesh Babu's parents committing suicide unable to clear the bank debt.
-Following this, he gets admitted to a Children's School; gets good education and moves to the States.
-In the US, he begins money lending to those in need but makes sure they pay it back on time.

-Meanwhile, Kalavathi(Keerthy Suresh), a big-time gambler dupes Mahesh for a certain amount of money.
-When confronted, Kalavathi refuses to pay back the loan and involves her father- Rajendranath (Samuthirakani) prompting the protagonist to come back to India.
-Here arises a twist in the tale.

 What's Yay